Homosexuality and the Church of Jesus Christ of Latter-day Saints: Homosexuality after death

-Leader and member actions towards LGBT individuals
+Leader and member actions towards LGBTQ individuals

 The church has occasionally addressed the treatment and views of LGBT+ members.
 Church leaders have given discretion to local leaders on whether to hold church courts for suspected homosexual members, with options ranging from acquittal to excommunication.
 In 2000 the apostle Packer addressed part of a speech to gay and lesbian youth stating church leaders don't reject, but rather love them, and show their love by teaching and disciplining them.
 Additionally, the 2007 church pamphlet "God Loveth His Children" stated that some gay members had felt rejection by other members, and criticized members who did not show them love.
 The document asked gay members to show love and kindness to help other church members become less rejecting.
 From 1976 until 1989 under president Kimball the church handbook called for church discipline for members attracted to the same sex equating merely being homosexual with the seriousness of acts of adultery and child molestation—even celibate gay people were subject to excommunication.
 Kimball's numerous publications discussing "curing" homosexuality and condemning same-sex attractions (even without action), and his rise to the church presidency in 1973 set the stage for years of harsh treatment of gay church members.

-LGBT experiences
+LGBTQ experiences

 There are many current and former members of the church who are attracted to people of the same sex, and they have had a range of positive and negative experiences with their own spiritual lives in the church and with leaders and other members.
 For example, one member who dated other men reported never having problems with his local leaders.
 Another instance was a Church employee who described in a 2011 article how his stake president denied his temple recommend (resulting in him getting fired from his job) simply because of his friendship with other gay men and his involvement in a charity bingo for Utah Pride.
 One former LDS bishop and temple ordinance officiator Antonio A. Feliz said that his Peruvian mission was directed in the early 1960s by South American area authorities to not teach known homosexuals.
-Several church employees have been fired, or pressured to leave for being gay (despite their celibacy), or for expressing support of LGBT rights.
+Several church employees have been fired, or pressured to leave for being gay (despite their celibacy), or for expressing support of LGBTQ rights.
 Research has found many nonheterosexual members have significant difficulty reconciling their sexual and religious identities.